How to Concatenate String and Integer with VBA (5 Easy Ways)

 Code Breakdown:

-• Next, assign Range and Variant datatypes to the r_rng and col_num variables.
+• Assign Range and Variant datatypes to the r_rng and col_num variables.

-• Then, store the B5:D10 range in the r_rng variable, 3 arrays for the col_num variable, choose the comma delimiter, and set the Result variable to the E5 cell.
+• Store the B5:D10 range in the r_rng variable, 3 arrays for the col_num variable, choose the comma delimiter and set the Result variable to the E5 cell.

-• In the second portion, nest the If statement within For loop to iterate through the chosen range and join the string of text with the Ampersand operator.
+• Use the If statement within For loop to iterate through the chosen range and join the string of text with the Ampersand operator.

-Eventually, the final output is seen in the “Combined” column.
+The final output will be shown in the “Combined” column.

 vba concatenate string and variable